Just For Fun: Surprisingly Similar Characters

 Gonzo or Pippi Longstocking?

 - He is a character that is incredibly well known.
 So well known that he's the first character you think of when you hear his name (A common male given name starting with the letter "M").
-He's not only the main character, but he's also the mascot of his parent company and practically defines the very medium he mostly appears in, although he also appears in other ones from time to time.
+He's not only the main character, but he's also the mascot of his parent company and practically defines the very medium he mostly appears in, although he also appears in other ones from time to time (both of their respective series have crossed over with characters from the Final Fantasy series at some point).
 However, despite being so well known, apart from his status as a heroic Everyman, his personality is deliberately kept flat.
 His friends and enemies have more personality and characterization then he does.
 He also has a penchant for wearing White Gloves, has a high pitched voice for a male character, and the media he appears in is usually very kid-friendly.

 Is this Mickey Mouse or Mario?